Hamazinetwork/wireframing/README.md

 - Reduces Rework: By identifying usability or functional issues early, wireframes help teams avoid costly revisions later in the development process.

 - Improves Sprint Planning: In agile environments, wireframes guide user story creation and task estimation, ensuring a smoother workflow.

+## 🧪 Wireframing in Practice
+### Real-World Scenario: E-Commerce Checkout Redesign
+During the redesign of an e-commerce checkout process, an initial wireframe revealed that users had to go through five steps to complete a purchase.
+Stakeholder feedback and user testing during the wireframing stage showed that this was too cumbersome and could lead to cart abandonment.

+The design team used Figma to iterate on a streamlined, two-step checkout process.
+This included:

+- Consolidating address and payment information on a single page

+- Adding progress indicators for clarity

+Once implemented, the updated design resulted in:

+- A 17% increase in completed purchases

+- A 30% reduction in checkout-related customer complaints